Paul Gallen Deflated After Epsom Second

 “Second is better than nothing.”

-Gallen hopes Te Akau Shark gets to in Melbourne and thinks the extra distance could suit the five-year old, given his strong run home towards the finish.
+Gallen hopes Te Akau Shark gets to the in Melbourne and thinks the extra distance could suit the five-year old, given his strong run home towards the finish.

-“He only got a bob and a head out the back end of it so hopefully he's done enough to get in the that would be ideal,” he said.
+“He only got a bob and a head out the back end of it so hopefully he’s done enough to get in that would be ideal,” he said.

 It could be the for Te Akau Shark to run in Australia before he heads back home to New Zealand.